 High-altitude hamlets like Grevasalvas provide shelter to farmers who practice transhumance, driving their cattle up the Alps every summer to graze on elevated pastures.
 Today, many of these rustic buildings have been transformed into agritourism attractions and holiday homes.
 Those staying overnight in Grevasalvas, however, must fully embrace the pastoral lifestyle: with no running water, residents and guests must fetch their own water for cooking and cleaning from the communal well.

 We continued along the Via Engiadina, pausing ever so often to indulge in Séb’s favorite pastime of preening the cliffs and crags for stout-bellied marmots.
 Eventually, the rocks gave way to the dense drape of the woods, and we found ourselves bathing beneath the lime light of towering larch trees.

-The descent down to the col of Silvaplana offers scintillating views of the jewels of Upper Engadine: the green thumb of Chastè Peninsula and the bordering village of Sils Maria—Segl in Romansh.
-Nestled between two lakes with the appearance of a floating sheet of ice, here is where the German philosopher Friedrich Nietzsche spent seven summers and completed the drafts for several parts of Thus Spoke Zarathustra.
+The descent down to the col of Silvaplana offers scintillating views of the jewels of Upper Engadine: the green thumb of Chastè Peninsula and the bordering village of Sils Maria (Segl in the local Romansh).
+Nestled between two lakes with the appearance of a floating sheet of ice, here is where the German philosopher Friedrich Nietzsche spent seven summers, completed the drafts for several parts of Thus Spoke Zarathustra, and first pondered on his idea of the “eternal return.”
 Inspiration incarnate, a walk along the Via Engiadina reveals why Sils and the Engadine Valley has, time and again, attracted Europe’s most luminous artists and philosophers to its majestic grounds.

-Now I have my beloved Sils Maria in the Engadin again, the spot where I hope one day to die; in the meantime, it gives me the best motivation to live.
+Now I have my beloved Sils Maria in the Engadin again, the spot where I hope one day to die; in the meantime, it gives me the best motivation to live.—Friedrich Nietzsche, 1883